JunoNgx/junongxdotcom/README.md

 # Portfolio Website

-This is my centralised portfolio website, I put information about my works across fields and medium in one single place.
+My centralised portfolio website, where my works across fields and medium gather in one single place.

 ## Current deployment